APNIC-Labs/draft-kskroll-sentinel/README.md

       record response for "is-ta", an A record response for "not-ta" and an A record response for the invalid name.

-   Given the clear delineation between these three cases, if a client directs these three queries to a simple resolver, the variation in response to the three queries should allow the client to determine the category of the resolver, and if it supports this mechanism,
+   Given the clear delineation amongst these three cases, if a client directs these three queries to a simple resolver, the variation in response to the three queries should allow the client to determine the category of the resolver, and if it supports this mechanism,